HOW TO SELL AN APARTMENT AUCKLAND

 Your apartment may be unaffected by issues in your apartment block that others have been burdened with.
 There are many variables and scenarios.

-You could be liable for legal action if you omit or provide misleading, or false information - even if you honestly believed the information was correct - so it’s important to get things right, especially documentation and you will need the right people to help you collate this.
+You could be liable for legal action if you omit or provide misleading, or false information - even if you honestly believed the information was correct - so it’s important to get things right, especially documentation, and you will need the right people to help you collate this.
+Find out more about disclosure obligations when selling an apartment.

 Selling an apartment requires a coordinated team effort.